antonioramiro/TelegramGPTParsingSQL/README.md

 # Telegram GPT Parsing to SQL Database

+Parse content with GPT, and send it straight to a SQL database, via a friendly Telegram Bot.

 This project integrates the Telegram messaging platform with OpenAI's GPT (Generative Pre-trained Transformer) model to parse user messages and save the responses to a SQL database.

 ### Safety Notice